 Yes, here’s Vida sunning herself.
 I know there’s not snow on the ground here, but I still notice I need to take extra care of myself and Vida in the Winter Season.
 This means extra support for the Kidney system in particular, as it is related to this season.

-ans, for one thing, getting hot water on her food so that it isn’t chilly raw food, and there’s extra moisture right in the meal.
+For Vida that means, for one thing, getting hot water on her food so that it isn’t chilly raw food, and there’s extra moisture right in the meal.
 I used to worry about making it soupy, but not so much now – I don’t make anything float, but there’s a layer of water on the bottom of the bowl.
 In actuality most of that gets taken up by the little bit of dehydrated food, and any powdered herbs I add after (some supplements, like joint ones, need to be protected from high heat).
 I also don’t worry about the water “cooking” the food.
 If the water is boiling it may show some “cooked” discoloration at the point of impact where it’s poured in, but I think any perception of damage you might have about that is overblown.
 To me, especially at this time of year, it’s more important to feed moist food that isn’t cold.

 Vida’s tumor has grown back, one tooth over from last year.
 Up until a week or two ago it looked like that last one, but now it has come all the way through the skin.
 I know the picture is gross, but I think it’s important for people to see what a plasmacytoma might look like.
 It doesn’t seem to cause any pain; she grooms herself, chews, plays, just as always.
 She dinged it once playing, it was as if you’d bitten your cheek or something the way she stopped and held herself tight for a several seconds, but when I looked it was clear from where the blood line was that it wasn’t the tumor itself, but the gum at the edge of it that got dinged (cause it sticks out so inconveniently!).
 We’re going to see her holistic vet in a few days, and right now she’s back on the Quantum Herbal AT/BC blend, which I’m doing at 12 drops twice a day (she weighs about 40 lbs), plus Green Mush, Connectin, Fish Oil, and mushroom tea (reishi, maitaki, shitaki, chaga).